anshu189/gtrack/docs/GTrak – Product Requirements Document (PRD).md

 Every completed feature must satisfy:

-Functional

-Works correctly.
+Functional — Works correctly.

-Reliable

-Produces consistent results.
+Reliable — Produces consistent results.

-Reusable

-Can be reused elsewhere.
+Reusable — Can be reused elsewhere.

-Typed

-No loose typing.
+Typed — No loose typing.

-Maintainable

-Easy to understand.
+Maintainable — Easy to understand.

-Responsive

-Works on phones first.
+Responsive — Works on phones first.

-Accessible

-Usable by all users.
+Accessible — Usable by all users.

-Performant

-No noticeable lag.
+Performant — No noticeable lag.

-Documented

-Self-explanatory code.

 ---